kwahome/heracles/README.md

 To run these tests, use:

+`cd heracles-e2e-tests && gradle test` or `cd heracles-e2e-tests && ./bin/end-to-end-test.sh`.
-`gradle test`.
-A `jacoco` test report will be generated and stored in the path `/heracles/heracles-e2e-tests/build/reports/tests/test/index.html`
+A `jacoco` test report will be generated and stored in the path
+`/heracles/heracles-e2e-tests/build/reports/tests/test/index.html`

 ![](docs/gradle-end-to-end-test-report.png)

-Make sure to be on the correct directory and have both the backend and frontend applications running and env variable name `HERACLES_HOST` (the front end application host) set correctly.
+Make sure to be inn the correct directory and have both the backend and frontend applications running and env variable name `HERACLES_HOST` (the front end application host) set correctly.

 **4. Linting**